BlackRock says market being too aggressive in pricing BoC hikes

 U.S. investors already wagering the Federal Reserve will increase rates three times this year are beginning to hedge against the likelihood of a fourth after new chairman Jerome Powell gave an upbeat assessment of the economy in front of Congress last week.
 While that's more aggressive than what's being priced for the BOC, traders remain hesitant to bet on too much policy divergence.

-Participants in the market for Canadian bankers' acceptance contracts expect officials to tighten policy by another 56 basis point by year-end, from 1.25 per cent.
-The odds of a hike at the BOC's April 18 meeting stand at about 38 percent, according to overnight index swap pricing.
-That's down from about 70 percent after a string of recent economic data misses and the release of a federal budget that kept the fiscal deficit steady.
+Participants in the market for Canadian bankers' acceptance contracts expect officials to tighten policy by another 54 basis point by year-end, from 1.25 per cent.
+The odds of a hike by the BOC's May 30 meeting stand at about 50 per cent, according to overnight index swap pricing.
+That's down from about 80 per cent after a string of recent economic data misses and the release of a federal budget that kept the fiscal deficit steady.

 Pacific Investment Management Co.'s Ed Devlin said he also expects the Bank of Canada to take a cautious approach to policy tightening.
 While it's possible officials hike twice more by year-end, the prevailing risk is for the BOC to be less aggressive than expected, not more, he said.